-To ensure that students benefit from a well-rounded practicum experience, they will rotate in different areas of
+To ensure that students benefit from a well-rounded practicum experience, they will rotate in different areas of the kitchen and complete a task checklist.

-- Identify components of workplace culture, norms, and expectations. - Apply effective time management, teamwork, and communication skills needed to work in a professional kitchen. - Apply standards and procedures for safe food handling.
+- 1. Identify components of workplace culture, norms, and expectations. - Apply effective time management, teamwork, and communication skills needed to work in a professional kitchen. - 3.
+Apply standards and procedures for safe food handling.